drcallaway/aws-cognito-react-starter/README.md

 ```

 Thanks to [dbroadburst](https://github.com/dbroadhurst/aws-cognito-react) from whom I borrowed some
-code to create this project.
+of the code to create this project.